Nap Lajoie: Cleveland Bronchos/Naps

 Nap Lajoie was not only the team's superstar, after 1905 he was also the manager.
 He was more than that—hell, the team was actually called the "Naps" in his honor, as if Lajoie was the team.
 If Lajoie was in the habit of covering second base every play, the shortstop certainly wasn't going to tell him not to.

 Lajoie led the majors in 1906 in hits (214) and doubles (48) and the Naps finished third in the AL again with a winning record, 89–64.
 Lajoie finished second in the AL to George Stone in batting average, slugging and on-base percentage.
 In 1906 he married Myrtle Smith and the couple moved to a small farm outside Cleveland.

 In June of the 1907 season, Lajoie's .296 average, "an average even now that scores of players would be glad to accept," put him at risk for hitting below .300 for the first time in his career.
 He also missed 15 games due to a recurrence of sepsis.
 Lajoie and Naps first baseman George Stovall got into an argument in a hotel lobby and Stovall broke a chair over Lajoie's head.
 "George didn't mean anything by it," Lajoie said, and the two maintained a working relationship.
 He finished the season with an average of .301.
-Naps owner Charles Somers received a trade offer from the Detroit Tigers for the Naps' Elmer Flick and Tigers' Ty Cobb.
+Naps owner Charles Somers received a trade offer from the Detroit Tigers for Flick and the Tigers' Ty Cobb.
 Tigers manager Hughie Jennings called Somers and told him he was offering the trade because Cobb was not getting along with several teammates.
 Somers decided to retain Flick, saying, "We'll keep Flick.
 Maybe he isn't as good a batter as Cobb, but he's much nicer to have on the team."
-The Naps finished the regular season in second place to the Tigers with a 90–64 record, a half-game behind the Tigers (who finished 90–63 and were not forced to make-up a rained out game in accordance with league rules).
+The Naps finished the regular season in second place to the Tigers with a 90–64 record, a half-game behind the Tigers (who finished 90–63 and were not forced to make up a rained-out game in accordance with league rules).
 Lajoie was partly blamed for the Naps' second-place finish.
 Author Fred McMane described an instance during the season between Naps catcher Nig Clarke and Lajoie.